-The second part of this: don’t break your own rules.
-You have to follow your own bylaws, policies and procedures.
-If I had a nickel for every organization I helped who didn’t follow their bylaws…I’d have a couple hundred bucks.
-(You know, nickels don’t go as far as they used to.
+The second part of this: don't break your own rules.
+You, as a board member, have to follow your own bylaws, policies and procedures.
+If I had a nickel for every organization I helped who didn't follow their bylaws…I'd have a couple hundred bucks.
+(You know, nickels don't go as far as they used to.
 We need to update that expression!)

 If you have an elaborate nominating committee procedure to elect board members, but what really happens is you find a new board recruit and vote them in at the next meeting, we should really amend your bylaws.
 You're not following them, and you are supposed to!
 Call me.
 Same goes for your internal controls, conflict policy, etc. Follow them – or revise them to be something you CAN follow.

 Finally, and this is kind of in the “don't break the law” vein, do not allow the charity's money to be spent improperly.
 That means, you should only be spending the nonprofit’s money on mission delivery and mission support (or, overhead).
 Let's say the Treasurer uses the nonprofit's funds to cover a house payment, even with the full intention of paying back the nonprofit – that's a breach of fiduciary duty.
 If you find out that this has happened and do nothing to fix it?
 You're in trouble too.

 What should you be doing to make sure you don't get in trouble?

 - Don't be a rubber stamp board member.
 Show up and do your job.

 - Make sure you keep good meeting minutes.
 It's the one way to show you actually did #1.